On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

-To determine (\ref{initCond}), let $X_{v_{n+1}}^{n}$ be number of incoming edges from $v_{n+1}$ to itself during the time interval $(n(m+1), (n+1)(m+1)]$, that is the number of loops.
+In order to determine (\ref{initCond}), let $X_{v_{n+1}}^{n}$ be the number of incoming edges from $v_{n+1}$ to itself during the time interval $(n(m+1), (n+1)(m+1)]$, that is the number of loops.
 Note that during this period $X_{v_{n+1}}^{n}$ can be at most equal to $m$, since at time $n(m+1)+1$ no edge is added.
-Thus, by (\ref{BA}), the order of magnitude of the probability of no loops for $v_{n+1}$ during such time interval is given by
+Thus, by (\ref{BA}), the probability of no loops for $v_{n+1}$ during such time interval is given by

-Note that if the number of loops for $v_{n+1}$ is zero, this is equivalent to say that when $v_{n+1}$ appears complete, its degree is equal to $m$.
-Thus, by (\ref{eventosEquiv}) we can write:
+If the number of loops for $v_{n+1}$ is zero, this is equivalent to say that when $v_{n+1}$ appears complete, its degree is equal to $m$.
+Thus, by (\ref{eventosEquiv}) we can write $\bbP[d(v_{n+1},(n+1)(m+1))=m]=1-\Theta(1/n)$, so that the proof is complete. \end{proof}